Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Introduction

 \subsection{Quasi-rigidity: definition and equivalences}

 By a well-known theorem of Furstenberg, once a dynamical system $(X,T)$ is weakly-mixing (i.e.\ if $T\times T$ is topologically transitive) then so is every $N$-fold direct product system $(X^N,T_{(N)})$.
-See \cite[Theorem~1.51]{GrPe2011}.
+See \cite[Theorem~1.51]{GrPe2011_book}.
 Hence, in order to completely answer Question~\ref{Q:T+T-rec} we should first study the recurrent dynamical systems $(X,T)$ for which every $N$-fold direct product is again recurrent.
-A first attempt would be to rely on the notion of {\em rigidity}: a dynamical system $(X,T)$ is said to be {\em rigid} if there exists an increasing sequence of natural numbers $(n_k)_{k\in\NN}$ such that $T^{n_k}x \to x$ for every $x \in X$.\ Then, for the open set $U=U_1\times\cdots\times U_N \subset X^N$ we have that $T_{(N)}^{n_k}(U) \cap U \neq \varnothing$ for all $k\geq k_0$, so $(X^N,T_{(N)})$ is topologically recurrent.\ It is easy to check that $T$ is topologically quasi-rigid with respect to $(n_k)_{k\in\NN}$. \end{proof}
+A first attempt would be to rely on the well-known and classical notion of {\em rigidity}: a dynamical system $(X,T)$ is said to be {\em rigid} if there exists a strictly increasing sequence $(n_k)_{k\in\NN} \in \NN^{\NN}$ such that $T^{n_k}x \to x$ for every $x \in X$.
+Rigidity has been studied in different contexts such as measure theoretic recurrence \cite{FursWeiss1977}, dynamical systems on topological spaces \cite{GlasMaon1989} and also for linear systems \cite{EisGri2011,CoMaPa2014}.
+It is a really strong form of recurrence which implies that $X^N=\Rec(T_{(N)})$ for all $N \in \NN$, so this is not the exact notion we are looking for.
+Nonetheless, it motivates the definition: